Monday, 29 May 2023

 What is the one thing M.E. has taught you?

 Who my real friends are.
 I’ve lost a particular friend who I thought was “my person” (something from one of my favourite shows Grey’s Anatomy) but it turned out they wasn’t the person/friend I thought they were.
 Now though I feel as though I’ve found ‘my tribe’.
 A group of amazing people, pen pals and friends who I feel are a positive influence within my life and on my social media.
-I feel I can turn to these people, talk to them, turn to them with my questions or for advice, have a rant or a ramble and just talk about the things we have in common which has nothing to do with medical stuff at all like books, pen palling, crafting, pets, makeup and nails, home decor and much more.
-They also fill my Instagram with positive things; some things are medical but it’s done in a positive way with a good balance of medical and just general normal non-medical life stuff.
+I feel I can turn to these people, talk to them, talk to them, turn to then with my questions or for advice, have a rant or a ramble or just talk about the things we have in common which has nothing to do with medical stuff.
+For example books, pen palling, crafting, pets, home decor and much more.
+These people also fill my Instagram with positive things (and funny animal videos!)

 M.E. has also taught me gratitude.
-I have a lot thankfulness for everything in my life big and small.
-A letter or message from a friend, the enablement from my PA/carer to have a hot bath, drinking a nice cup of coffee, going outside in my wheelchair with my PA for a walk, a hug from my Dad, the fact I have my own home (!) these are just a few of many things I am grateful for.
+I have a lot of thankfulness for everything in my life big and small.
+A letter or message from a friend, the enablement from a PA/carer to have a hot bath, drinking a nice cup of coffee, going outside in my wheelchair with my PA for a walk, a hug from my Dad, the fact I’m in my own home (!) these are just a few of many things I am grateful for.

-Feeling stuck in life.
+Feeling stuck with my life.
 I’ve been ill for ten years now and I’ve had little to celebrate.
-I see people around my own age achieving things like my brother graduating from Uni, doing a masters, getting a job, getting promoted etc and I just go nowhere at all.
+I see people around me my own age achieving things like my brother graduating from University, going a masters, getting a job getting promoted and so on and I’ve just gone nowhere at all.

-However I now do have something to celebrate as I’m now moving in my own home so I do feel really proud of myself for that.
+However I now do have something HUGE to celebrate as I’ll soon be moving into my own home!
+I feel really proud of myself for this as it’s been a difficult journey and I know it will be challenging but there will be so many positives and many achievements.

-Loneliness and isolation is also a hard part of having M.E. especially because my M.E. is severe so I’m mostly housebound so I can’t go out and socialise and virtual events are too tiring for me.
+Loneliness and isolation is also another hard part of having M.E. especially because my M.E. is severe I’m on the whole housebound so I can’t go out and socialise and virtual events are too tiring for me.

 A lot of people think that M.E. is just about feeling tired but it’s much much more than that.
 The symptoms that I experience vary in severity throughout the day and some symptoms affect me more seriously than others.
-I also have co-morbid symptoms which are symptoms of other illnesses that have been brought on by my M.E.
+I also have co-morbid symptoms annd other illnesses that have been brought on by my M.E.

 My ‘main’ symptoms I experience include: